 - The location of the WfEco project, - The position of the interventions identified in the rehabilitation plan illustrated at an appropriate resolution.
-These interventions could include, but not be limited to, bush encroachment control areas, earth works, soil stabilisation areas, rock and concrete interventions. - Farm portion names and gate access points. - Areas of specific sensitivity where access must be restricted. - Eating, parking, smoking, storage, laydown, chemical mixing, cement mixing areas etc. - Dated photographs of location area and site.
+These interventions could include, but not be limited to, bush encroachment control areas, earth works, soil stabilisation areas, rock and concrete interventions. - The coordinates of the interventions (centre point). - Farm portion names and gate access points. - Areas of specific sensitivity where access must be restricted. - Eating, parking, smoking, storage, laydown, chemical mixing, cement mixing areas etc. - Dated photographs of location area and site.